About this course

-- Music industry structures
+- Popular Music Analysis

 Year 2 (level 5):

-- Electronic music composition
+- Electronic Music production

-- Live electronics
+- Live Electronic Music

 Our location, close to the vibrant music scene in Cardiff, provides unique opportunities for placements, work experience and networking.
 We will also encourage you to collaborate with other musicians and artists at CAVC so you will be able to apply your skills in a variety of live situations, working with performers in a range of genres.